Our navigation and maritime science courses are accredited by the Maritime Coastguard Agency (MCA) and the Merchant Navy Training Board (MNTB)

-Opt to follow the accredited pathway and you could take charge of a navigational watch on merchant vessels or superyachts.
+If you achieve sponsorship* in order to follow the accredited pathway and you could take charge of a navigational watch on merchant vessels.
 In addition to studying for the BSc (Hons) or FdSc, you could gain Certificates of Competency (CoC) which will enable you to work as an Officer of the Watch (OOW).

 To achieve a Certificate of Competency, you will follow an approved programme of training, which includes sea time on board an appropriate vessel type (usually a minimum of 12 months sea time is required).
 You will have opportunities during your studies to go to sea and achieve the required sea time.